-Composed of Chair of Governors, a member from each of the Committees, the Exofficio or Foundation governor and School Improvement Partner.
+Composed of Chair of Governors, a member from each of the Committees, including a Foundation governor and our School Improvement Partner.
 The compliment of this committee will not include members of staff or those with a conflict of interest.
 Where this may occur the FGB will appoint another person.
-This panel undertakes the Headteacher’s annual performance review and recommending any Headteacher’s pay increment.
+This panel undertakes the Executive Headteacher’s annual performance review and recommending any Executive Headteacher’s pay increment.

 Comprises 3 members.
 This panel meets once a year to approve the result of the Headteacher’s performance review and any recommendation for a salary increment.
 This panel also approves the pay policy including performance related pay for teachers.

 In order to better understand key areas of the schools and provide a link between the governing body and staff we have appointed link governors for the following areas:

 - Health & Safety

 We will also appoint a Governor of the Term, who will visit both schools in connection with the current FGB focus.

 Some of our Responsibilities